 Dessert and Coffee Networking Break

 Hon.
-Thomas Perez – Secretary, U.S. Department of Labor; Sen. Robert Menendez; Reps.
+Thomas Perez, Secretary, U.S. Department of Labor; Sen. Robert Menendez; Reps.
 Luis Gutierrez, Xavier Becerra, Mario Diaz-Balart; Jim Avila, Senior National Correspondent, ABC News (Moderator); Lucero Ortiz, Volunteer Attorney, Refugee and Immigrant Center for Education and Legal Services

 There is widespread agreement that our nation’s immigration system is broken and needs to be fixed.
 This session will bring together diverse voices from the House of Representatives, U.S. Senate, and the Administration, who all share a commitment to address immigration reform for the betterment of America.

 CHCI Alumni Association Business Meeting

 CHCI Alumni Leaders will gather to discuss key issues impacting the network of over 2,900 CHCI Alumni and eight regional chapters around the nation.